sabpdo/portfolio-sabpdo/docs/assignments/project3.md

 **Purpose:** A user can deliver a specific Item to a designated user by a certain time.

 **Operational Principle:** User `deliverer` will deliver a specific food donation to a User `receiver` that is designated in a Request `delivery_request` by a designated time `t`.
 When a volunteer `deliverer` initially volunteers to complete a delivery, it will be marked as `not started` until they pick up the item from the restaurant, which its status will then become `in progress`.
-After the delivery is marked completed, the designated item `item` should have been `delivered` to the `receiver`.
+After the delivery is marked `completed`, the designated item `item` should have been delivered to the `receiver`.

 **State:**